metzmitchell/rowan-remodeler-playbook/docs/02-systems-and-organization/Prompt Writing.md

 <task id="pain_points">
 <description>
 Identify the two most expensive pain points implied by the research (role-specific or company-level).
-For each pain point, map a Rowan service that removes or reduces it.
+For each pain point, map a [Your Consultancy] service that removes or reduces it.
-Each solution must be concrete—describe the exact process, automation, or engagement model Rowan would deploy.
+Each solution must be concrete—describe the exact process, automation, or engagement model [Your Consultancy] would deploy.
 </description>
 </task>